Examples of Good Map Design#

 The scale bar is essential to a map since it gives the correspondence between a distance measured on the map and the distance in the real world.
 There are two types of scales:

-• The numerical Scale is expressed as a fraction (1/25000 or 1:25000) which indicates the equivalence between 1 centimeter on the map and the real distance.
+• The numerical scale is expressed as a fraction (1/25000 or 1:25000) that indicates the ratio between 1 centimetre on the map and the actual distance.
 It is a scale that can be calculated with GIS software, and is often found in topographic maps.
-A scale of 1:25000 means that 1 cm represents 25000 cm (or 250 meters) on the ground.
+A scale of 1:25000 means that 1 cm represents 25,000 cm (or 250 meters) on the ground.

 • the graphical scale is expressed by a line on the map, with an associated distance value.
-This scale is very useful to have an idea of the distances on the ground.
+This scale is very useful for understanding distances on the ground.
 The graphical scale will always be the correct size, even if a different printing format is used, since it will undergo the same transformation as the rest of the map

 ../../_images/example_scale_bar.png